 What’s in store for the playground at Centennial Park?

-A public open house on today, 7-9 p.m., at Sportsplex will present two conceptual designs for upgrades focusing on a natural playscape and a multi-sport court.
+A public open house on Wednesday, May 15, 7-9 p.m., at the Sportsplex will present two conceptual designs for upgrades focusing on a natural playscape and a multi-sport court.

-The first focus group was Grade 6 students from Phoenix School who are frequent park visitors.
-The students described how they use the park now, what kinds of other opportunities they’d like to see and then they got a chance to help design the kinds of natural elements they would like to see included in a natural playscape.
+The first focus group was Grade 6 students from Phoenix school who are frequent park visitors.
+The students described how they use the park, what kinds of other opportunities they’d like to see and then got a chance to help design the kinds of natural elements they would like to see included in a natural playscape.

-Both focus groups demonstrated strong support for a multi-sport court, with a high desire for basketball and ball hockey space.
+Both focus groups had strong support for a multi-sport court, with a high desire for basketball and ball hockey space.